eduardkrgr/katacoda-scenarios/ChangeFile/step4.md

 A script created a placeholder in the background to insert data at a specific line number.

-Please close othe file in the Editor if you have it open and open it again to see some changes.
+Please close othe file in the Editor if you have it open already.
-`some/Folder/For/test.txt`{{open}}